Global carmakers face electric shock in China

 Mr Bill Russo, a former Chrysler executive who now heads Shanghai-based consultancy Automobility, said global brands need to turn the situation around quickly because they controlled less than 20 per cent of China's only growth auto market.

-"Chinese brands are wining the EV race," he said, adding that consumers' shift to cars that are essentially smartphones on four wheels appeared irreversible and that traditional carmakers were having trouble keeping up.
+"Chinese brands are winning the EV race," he said, adding that consumers' shift to cars that are essentially smartphones on four wheels appeared irreversible and that traditional carmakers were having trouble keeping up.

 "I think it's a secular shift towards high-tech," he said of the consumer demand for a "user-centric digital services experience" with a focus on interface, connectivity and apps.
 "Traditional companies are not hi-tech natives."